edlynshih/snake-client/README.md

 - Run the development snake client using the `node play.js` command.
 - Use the `W`, `A`, `S`, `D` keys to maneuver your snake up, down, left, or right to eat food and grow the snake.
 - Use the numbered keys `1`, `2`, `3`, `4` to send canned messages to other players.
-- Avoid bumping into the walls or yourself
+- Avoid bumping into the walls or yourself.
 - Press the `CTRL` + `C` keys to quit the game.